bhboyle/ESP32_Light_Switch/README.md

 10. Remember power state for power failures using preferences **Tested and working**

 ### Build environment
 Just in case it is not obvious, I wanted to mention that the project is being working on in VScode with the PlatformIO plugin.
-If you choose to comile the code in the Arduino IDE you sumply need to get the main.cpp file from the SRC folder and put it inot your sketch folder.
+If you choose to comile the code in the Arduino IDE you sumply need to get the main.cpp file from the SRC folder and put it in to your sketch folder.
 You will also need to gather and install the needed libraries.